top of page

 Let us add another chapter to Plato’s allegory:

 Plato has his explorer return to his cave to help his fellow men.
-That is very commendable, but let’s consider another ending.
+That is very commendable, but let’s imagine a different ending.
 Suppose our explorer chooses to stay outside the cave.
-You can imagine what happens.
+You can picture what happens.
 He meets a woman and falls in love.
 He becomes aware of new feelings and a different reality.

-The woman made him aware of feelings he had not anticipated.
-He discovers that his first cave is inside a larger cave, which itself is inside yet another bigger cave.
+The woman made him aware of feelings he had not expected.
+He discovers that his first cave is inside a larger one, which itself is inside yet another bigger cave.
 We might say that he was climbing a staircase, and with each step up, his consciousness expanded.

 Freedom, consciousness, and love were already planted in our explorer like seeds waiting to be watered.
-What happened inside him resembled what occurs in nature around him.
+What happened inside him resembled what occurred around him in nature.
 Seeds are buried in the ground just as he was buried in his cave.
 If you don’t water the seeds, nothing grows.
 Nature waters them and makes them sprout.
-Seeds find the sunlight and grow in a different world.
+Seeds find the sunlight and thrive in a different world.
 It’s their new reality.
 Consciously or not, we keep watering little seeds buried in our subconscious.
 Pushing the boundaries of our consciousness is a source of happiness.

 Every stress in our life is an opportunity to bring something to the surface that can help us overcome our problems.
 This is how we nurture our small seeds.
 This is how we find happiness.